Couponing Fundamentals

 2. Do The Stores Offer Loyalty (Club) Cards?

-For example, Safeway is currently running (5/06)a promotion that if you buy $30 of xxx products, you get a $10 coupon good on your next visit.
-They also offer 3% discount on Safeway gasoline with your loyalty card, and 6% after you spend a certain amount.
+For example, Safeway regularly runs a promotion that if you buy $30 of xxx products, you get a $10 coupon good on your next visit.
+Many stores also offer 3 – 10% discount on gasoline with your loyalty card.
+Clipless coupons applied directly to your shoppers card are also available, just sign up at your stores websites.

 There are also partnership arrangements.
 If you register your loyalty card with United Airlines, you can receive Grocery Miles.
 If you register your card with Upromise, you can receive cash back for your child’s college education.
 If you register your grocery cards with ClubMom you receive points for every purchase and these points can be used to receive a gift card for use at the grocery store.